disarm-platform/docs/app-docs/previously-hosted.md

 Having served their purpose, these instances are no longer in production use and have been retired.

 The data has been exported and shared with relevant countries.

-To try a current demo of the app, check the instructions for the [demo](https://github.com/disarm-platform/docs/tree/07610a4daf12e98dc0ad088cbc8060df330bdecb/app-docs.demo.md).